There is a fear that has no name. But most startup founders experience it.

 The startup adoption lifecycle

-All the successful startups I have worked with have experienced adoption through the same sequence of micro-segments within the very first part of the Technology adoption lifecycle.
+All successful startups I have worked with have experienced adoption through the same sequence of micro-segments within the very first part of the adoption lifecycle.
 Let’s shrink into the micro-cosmos of the very first adopters.
 What I call the Startup Adoption Lifecycle.
 Here we go:

 The second adopter group is always the “crazy” people.
 They don’t know the founder(s) personally, but for some reason, they are obsessed about the area the startup operates in.
 And I mean abnormally obsessed.
 This group often send something that looks like fan mail to the info@ or support@.
 This group varies in size but is probably the next 5 – 30 customers.